-The image depicts the laser path and specular reflection from surfaces at three different distances from the head.
-The bottom surface, the farthest from the head, shows the specular reflection about to strike detector 2.
+This depicts the laser path and specular reflection from surfaces at three different distances from the head.
+The bottom surface, the farthest from the head, shows the specular reflection missing the detector array.
 This is misaligned - the head is too far from the surface.
-The top surface is also misaligned because the specular beam is hitting higher than detector 9 on the detector array - the head is too close to the surface.
+The specular reflection from the middle surface strikes the array in the first 11 detectors; this is the proper alignment.
+Ideally, it should strike in the middle of those 11 detectors.
+The top surface is also misaligned because the specular hitting too high on the detector array - the head is too close to the surface.
+The highlighted 24 detectors are the ones that would determine the roughness on the properly aligned middle surface.

-A good guideline is to try to maintain alignment so that specular falls on detector 6 with a tolerance of no more than +/- 1 detector elements.
+Ideally, Lasercheck is positioned so that the specular laser beam falls on one of the central detectors in the first 11.
+A good guideline is to try to maintain alignment so that specular falls on detector 6 with a tolerance of no more than +/- 2 detector elements.
 As a reference, the head movement is approximately 0.010 inches for every shift of the specular beam of one detector element.